SandipanIO/freeCodeCamp-Projects/tribute-page/README.md

 # Tribute Page for Dr. APJ Abdul Kalam

-This tribute page for Dr APJ Abdul Kalam is a part of the certification project of the Responsive Web Design course (freeCodeCamp).
+This tribute page for Dr. APJ Abdul Kalam is a part of the certification project of the Responsive Web Design course (freeCodeCamp).

 Check out the live preview here: [Demo](https://sandipan-ajp-abdul-kalam-tribute.netlify.app/)